nexcaise/ToastAPI-Example/README.md

 **ToastAPI**

-ToastAPI provides the native interface used by this example to display Android Toast messages from Minecraft Bedrock native code.
+ToastAPI provides the native interface used by this example to create & show Minecraft Toast messages.

 ---